chrisolsen/design-tokens/README.md

 npm i --save-dev @abgov/style-dictionary
 ```

-Within your one of your application top level js/ts file
+Within your one of your application top level js/ts files add the following:
-add the following

 SCSS
 ```scss